 Microsoft offers a range of subscriptions from as low as $5 per month per user to $35 per month per user.

-The most basic business subscription, Office 365 Business Essentials, offers a complete online experience for email and collaboration.
+Office 365 Business Essentials, offers a complete online experience for email and collaboration.
 If you already own Microsoft Office software for your computer, you can connect your desktop software to some of the services included in this subscription.
 What you get for $5 a month is impressive.
 A 50-gigabyte email box and web versions of Microsoft Outlook, Word, Excel and PowerPoint, allow you to work with and create files using the popular Office applications in your web browser.
 You also receive 1 terabyte of storage in OneDrive, Microsoft’s online file storage and sharing service.
 You also get SharePoint Online, a web-based collaboration platform you can use to create a private Intranet site for your business.

 You also have a subscription to Skype for Business, which may be used for internal and external instant messaging and hosting online meetings.
 You even have access to team-based services like Microsoft Planner and Yammer, which allow you to manage team tasks and cross departmental collaboration.
 All this comes with 24/7 phone and online support.